-- Skid prevention and control;
+- Skid control and recovery;

-- Proper vision skills.
+- Proper vision skills; and a

 2. Weather.
 Different weather conditions can affect how we drive.
 Rain, sleet, and snow affect traction and braking.
 What may be common sense to us may not be for new teen drivers.
 Before letting them drive in a new weather condition, take them somewhere safe where you can talk and they can practice new driving techniques.

 3. Animals.
 This time of year, animals are on the move.
 Deer hits are prevalent in Wisconsin.
 If an animal runs out, instinct is to swerve to avoid hitting it.
 I constantly remind my daughters to brake hard and fast if possible; never swerve for an animal.
 Swerving to avoid hitting an animal can put your teen driver and others into potentially deadly situations.

 4. Intersections.
 Unfortunately, many drivers who get a yellow or red light speed up instead of slowing down.
 This tip is critical for new and experienced drivers alike.
 Always check the intersection to make sure it’s clear before proceeding on a green light.
 During a practice session with my daughter, I had just uttered those words, and another driver went through a red light while ours was green.
 A second sooner, my daughter probably would’ve been taken to the hospital.